h0wser/SugBot/README.md

 The _bot_ parameter is a reference to the bot to enable commands to query information about the bot, (for example to implement a _help_ command) and to change the state of the bot (like _sleep for 5 minutes_).
 Functions can take in an _args_ variable that can be used to pass arguments to the command.
-The _args_ paramater is a list of arguments.
+The _args_ paramater is a list of arguments extracted from the command message.

 __Example:__